pranabekka/pranabekka.github.io/content/drafts/copy-semantics.md

 Safe mutability for high-level languages.

-Mainstream high-level languages
-alias everything by default,
-which leads to discovering crashes and subtle errors at runtime, that can only be avoided with defensive copies and thoroughly testing new function calls.
+With mainstream high-level languages pervasive aliasing causes issues at run time, which can only be prevented with defensive copies or testing every change to a function.
-Rust catches these potential errors at compile time, but programmers have to deal with low-level details.
+While Rust automatically catches these at compile time, users still have to deal with aliasing issues through compiler errors, which is unsuitable for high-level programming.
-Functional languages make these errors completely invisible at both compile time and runtime, but then programmers have to deal with how immutability invalidates past experiences, most learning material, and general programming discourse.
+Functional programming languages make this invisible, but they will instead raise errors for the programming patterns most people are familiar with.

 Copy semantics allow mutability without run time or compiler errors